-Combine lamb, shallot, oregano and 1/4 tsp salt (dbl for 4 ppl) in a medium bowl.
+Combine beef, shallots, oregano and 1/4 tsp salt (dbl for 4 ppl) in a large bowl.
 Season with pepper.
-Form lamb mixture into two 4-inch wide burger patties.
-(For 4 ppl, make four 4-inch wide patties.)
+Form beef mixture into two 4-inch wide burger patties.
+(NOTE: You will have four patties for 4 ppl.)

 Heat a large non-stick pan over medium-high heat.
-When hot, add patties to the dry pan.
+When hot, add the patties to the dry pan.
 Pan-fry, until patties are golden-brown and cooked through, 3-5 min per side. ** Transfer to a plate and keep warm.
-(TIP: Don't overcrowd the pan; if your pan is smaller, cook the patties in 2 batches for 4 ppl.)
+(TIP: Don't overcrowd the pan; cook the patties in 2 batches for 4 ppl)

-While burger cook, cut buns in half, then arrange them cut-side up on a baking sheet.
-Toast buns in the middle of oven, until golden-brown, 2-4 min.
+While burgers cook, cut buns in half, then arrange them, cut-side up, on a baking sheet.
+Toast buns in the middle of the oven, until golden-brown, 2-4 min.
 (TIP: Keep your eye on them so they don't burn!)

-Spread each bottom bun with feta-mayo, then top with patties and some salad.
-Serve any remaining salad on the side.
+Spread each bottom bun with feta-mayo, then top with the patties and half the salad.
+Serve the remaining salad on the side.